ManiAm/VENTOS_Public/README.md

 Running VENTOS
 --------------

-Before running the VENTOS project, latest SUMO binaries (`sumo-guiD` and `sumoD`) should be obtained.
-These binaries will be downloaded automatically in the VENTOS/sumoBinary folder upon running the `runme` script. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very useful for debugging purposes).
-On the other hands, sumoD is the command-line version which is faster.

-Note: you can not use the official SUMO binaries since we have extended the TraCI commands, car-following models, etc. Using the official SUMO binaries will probably give you run-time error.
+SUMO binaries (`sumo-guiD` and `sumoD`) are located in SUMO bin folder. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very useful for debugging purposes).
+On the other hands, sumoD is the command-line version which is faster.Note that you can not use the official SUMO binaries since we have extended the TraCI commands, car-following models, etc. Using the official SUMO binaries will probably give you run-time error.

 **Step 1:** To save you the trouble of manually running SUMO prior to every OMNeT++ simulation, the Veins module framework comes with a small python script (veins-sumo-launchd.py) to do that for you.
 This script will proxy TCP connections between OMNeT++ and SUMO, starting a new copy of the SUMO simulation for every OMNeT++ simulation connecting.
 From the VENTOS folder, run either of the following commands:

 SUMO in graphical mode:

-    python veins-sumo-launchd.py -vv -c /home/mani/Desktop/VENTOS/sumoBinary/sumo-guiD
+    python veins-sumo-launchd.py -vv -c sumo-guiD

 SUMO in command-line mode:

-    python veins-sumo-launchd.py -vv -c /home/mani/Desktop/VENTOS/sumoBinary/sumoD
+    python veins-sumo-launchd.py -vv -c sumoD

 The terminal should look like the following picture.
 The script will print `Listening on port 9999` and wait for the simulation to start.
 Note that after running either of these commands, DO NOT close the terminal window.
 Leave it open.